SnapDrop/snapdrop/README.md

 ## Getting Started

-To take advantage of Share With Me you need to:
+To take advantage of Snapdrop you need to:

 1. Get a copy of the code.
 2. Install the dependencies if you don't already have them.